kilpatty/ts-sdk/packages/dynamic-bonding-curve/docs.md

 #### Notes

-- `buildCurveWithLiquidityWeights` when you want to create a curve structure based on liquidity weights.
+- `buildCurveWithLiquidityWeights` helps you to create a curve structure based on initial market cap, migration market cap and liquidity weights.
 - What does liquidity weights do?
     - The `liquidityWeights` is an array of numbers that determines how liquidity is distributed across the curve's price ranges.
     - The maximum number of liquidity weights[i] is `16`.